The Center for Collegiate Recovery Communities at Texas Tech University

 Vincent Carlos Sanchez, III, is the Associate Director of the Center for Collegiate Recovery Communities.
 Starting as an undergraduate assistant in 1994, Vince is the longest tenured employee of the CRC.
 Vince received his undergraduate degree in Human Development and Family Studies from Texas Tech and later earned his Master's in Clinical Mental Health Counseling in 2008.
 He is a licensed professional counselor.
 Vince provides academic advising, recovery support, and directly oversees our collegiate recovery program.
 He is beloved by his students and their parents who seek after his wisdom and guidance.

-Emmy Lu Trammell is a registered dietitian nutritionist and research associate at the Center for Collegiate Recovery Communities (CCRC).
-She completed her undergraduate degree in Nutrition and Dietetics at the University of Texas, her Master's at Lamar University, and her Ph.D in Nutritional Sciences with an emphasis in Addictive Disorders and Recovery Studies at Texas Tech University in 2016.
+Emmy Lu Henley is a Certified Eating Disorder Registered Dietitian at the Center for Collegiate Recovery Communities.
+She completed her undergraduate degree in Nutrition and Dietetics at the University of Texas, her Master's at Lamar University, and her PhD in Nutritional Sciences with an emphasis in Addictive Disorders and Recovery Studies at Texas Tech University in 2016.
 She worked in the clinical setting for several years in Corpus Christi, while remaining actively involved in community outreach regarding nutrition.
-Since moving to Lubbock in 2012, she has been providing nutrition and eating disorder support to the CCRC.
-Another aspect of Emmy Lu's role is research development for nutrition and eating disorder related issues.
+Since moving to Lubbock in 2012, she has been providing nutrition and eating disorder support to the students in the community.
+Another aspect of Emmy Lu's role is research development for nutrition and eating disorder related topics in collegiate recovery.
 In her leisure, she enjoys spending time with friends and family, playing with her two miniature schnauzers, and going for a run.